Law School Admission Test: Unscored variable section

-The current test contains one experimental section which is referred to as the "variable section".
+The current test contains one experimental section that is referred to as the "variable section."
 It is used to test new questions for future exams.
 The performance of the examinee on this section is not reported as part of the final score.
 The examinee is not told which section of the exam is experimental, since doing so could skew the data.
-Previously, this section has always been one of the first three sections of any given test, but beginning with the administration of the October 2011 LSAT, the experimental section can be after the first three sections.
-LSAC makes no specific claim as to which section(s) it has appeared as in the past, and what section(s) it may appear as in the future.
+Previously, this section was one of the first three sections of any given test, but beginning with the administration of the October 2011 LSAT, the experimental section can appear after the first three sections.
+LSAC makes no specific claim as to where it has appeared in the past or in which section(s) it may appear in the future.

 Writing sample

-The writing sample appears as the final section of the exam.
 The writing sample is presented in the form of a decision prompt, which provides the examinee with a problem and two criteria for making a decision.
 The examinee must then write an essay arguing for one of the two options over the other.
 The decision prompt generally does not involve a controversial subject, but rather something mundane about which the examinee likely has no strong bias.
 While there is no "right" or "wrong" answer to the writing prompt, it is important that the examinee argues for his/her chosen position and also argues against the counter-position.

 LSAC does not score the writing sample.
 Instead, the essay is sent to admission offices along with the LSAT score.
 Some admissions officers regard the usefulness of the writing sample to be marginal.
 Additionally, most schools require that applicants submit a "personal statement" of some kind.
 These factors sometimes result in admission boards disregarding the writing sample.
 However, only 6.8% of 157 schools surveyed by LSAC in 2006 indicated that they "never" use the writing sample when evaluating an application.
 In contrast, 9.9% of the schools reported that they "always" use the sample; 25.3% reported that they "frequently" use the sample; 32.7% responded "occasionally"; and 25.3% reported "seldom" using the sample.